Dr. Byrds & Mr. Hyde: Critical reception and legacy

 The album was released to generally positive reviews, with famed rock critic Robert Christgau declaring the album "first-rate Byrds, a high recommendation."
 Johanna Schrier, writing in The Village Voice, described the album as "smooth and strong like a blended whiskey", before suggesting that it was "Part kin to Sweetheart of the Rodeo, part the acid offspring of Notorious Byrd Brothers."
 In the UK, Record Mirror awarded the album four stars out of five, commenting "British devotes will dig this more than Sweetheart."
 Disc magazine were particularly enthusiastic in their praise of the album, stating "[This is] their best album since perhaps Younger Than Yesterday, perfectly illustrating the two completely disparate sides of the group: far-out electronic rock and hick, twangy country."

 In more recent times, critic Mark Deming has stated in his review for the AllMusic website that the album "proved there was still life left in the Byrds, but also suggested that they hadn't gotten back to full speed yet."
 Senior editor of Rolling Stone, David Fricke, has described the album as "the Great Forgotten Byrds album", while also noting that it "seemed tame in its reliance on the familiar."
 Andy Gill of Mojo was less generous, describing it as "a patchy album whose title all too aptly suggested the confusion about the group's direction, an uneasy mix of heavyish rock and country stylings."
 However, he praised White as a great addition to the band, particularly for the "extraordinary sounds" he created on the StringBender.

 Dr. Byrds & Mr. Hyde was remastered at 20-bit resolution as part of the Columbia/Legacy Byrds series.
 It was reissued in an expanded form on March 25, 1997, with five bonus tracks, including the outtake "Stanley's Song".
-Also included among the bonus tracks were alternate versions of "This Wheel's on Fire" and "Nashville West", as well as the band's cover of "Lay Lady Lay", which was issued as a single some months after the release of the album.
+Also included among the bonus tracks were alternate versions of "This Wheel's on Fire" and "Nashville West", as well as the band's cover of "Lay Lady Lay", which was issued as a single two months after the release of the album.
 However, in the version included here, "Lay Lady Lay" is lacking the female backing chorus that had originally appeared on the single release.

 There has been some discussion amongst fans of the Byrds as to whether or not Dr. Byrds & Mr. Hyde was remixed for its expanded reissue in 1997.
 Although the producer of the Columbia/Legacy Byrds' series, Bob Irwin, has stated that only the first four Byrds' albums underwent any remixing, some fans of the band maintain that Dr. Byrds & Mr. Hyde was also remixed, citing distinct differences between the 1997 reissue and the original album.
 Among the differences found on the reissue are a lessening of reverb on many songs, the appearance of the spoken word "three" over the opening seconds of "This Wheel's on Fire", and a longer, unedited version of "Candy" appearing on the album for the first time.